 The Last Word

-With that in mind, here’s our most important piece of financial advice during this crisis: It’s essential to acknowledge that you might not meet your money goals when it comes to paying tuition this fall, and that’s ok.
+With that in mind, here’s our most important piece of financial advice during this crisis: It’s essential to acknowledge that you might not meet your money goals when it comes to paying tuition, and that’s ok.
 Keep in mind this crisis is temporary.
 It will pass.
 In the meantime, there are numerous supports in place and options available to help you through these challenging times.